1985 Champs – The New Tradition

 Afterwards the four sat down in Jordan’s living room and discuss the idea of singing in the spring qualifier and their chances of qualifying.
 They realized the competition was going to be tough – the Occidentals, 139th Street Quartet, Remember When, the Knudsen Brothers.

-“’Let’s go for Number One’”, Jordan recalled Miller saying.
+“’Let’s go for Number 1’”, Jordan recalled Miller saying.
 “My jaw dropped”.

 The four discussed moving forward and their approach.
 Fortunately, not only did Miller fit in harmonically, but his philosophy was also akin to the other three.
 Miller said that he told them “I will do this, but I want every time we’re on stage to be an act – we take on characters, we take on roles”.
 And that suited the other three perfectly!